-MCWE 2026 - Definition of the Military Child
+MCWE Definition of The Military Children

 Military Children (The Present Experience) "Military Children” refers to all youth currently living the experience of being raised in military-connected families, which includes: